 All Veterans Affairs Medical Centers provide CPT and other forms of treatment for veterans with PTSD.
 Many drug rehabilitation centers also provide cognitive processing therapy for individuals with PTSD co-occurring with substance abuse.

-If you or a loved one struggle with a substance use disorder that developed from attempting to manage PTSD, The Recovery Village Palm Beach can help.
-The Recovery Village Palm Beach provides quality care and treatment for substance use disorders and co-occurring mental health disorders.
+If you or a loved one struggle with a substance use disorder that developed from attempting to manage PTSD, The Recovery Village Palm Beach at Baptist Health can help.
+The Recovery Village Palm Beach at Baptist Health provides quality care and treatment for substance use disorders and co-occurring mental health disorders.
 Call today and take the first step toward a healthier future.

 US Department of Veteran Affairs.
 “Cognitive Processing Therapy for PTSD.”
 March 20, 2019.
 Accessed September 23, 2019.